Nate Lowe Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.59 team ERA that ranks 24th across all MLB pitching staffs.
+- The White Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.65).

-- White Sox pitchers combine to allow 150 total home runs at a rate of 1.4 per game (second-most in the league).
+- The White Sox allow the fifth-most home runs in baseball (153 total, 1.4 per game).

-- His last time out was on Friday against the Cleveland Guardians, when the right-hander went 5 2/3 innings, surrendering four earned runs while allowing nine hits.
+- The right-hander last pitched on Friday against the Cleveland Guardians, when he threw five scoreless innings while giving up three hits.

+- The 27-year-old has an ERA of 3.50, with 7.3 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .182 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.